 My culinary school instructors once told me that it's easy to cook amazing meals when you use the best ingredients, and that principle is obvious with one taste of Kerrygold butter.
 Once you spread this wonderful butter on your morning toast or use it to bake some cookies, we think you'll notice this high-quality cream's superior flavor.

 2. Grass-fed cattle is better.

-The Irish cows used for Kerrygold butter are fed a diet of rich, fertile Irish pasture grass.
+The European cows Ornua uses for Kerrygold butter are fed a diet of rich, fertile Irish pasture grass.
 The year-round temperate weather and moisture-bearing southwest winds create the perfect climate for rolling, green pastures with lush grass.
-These happy Kerrygold cows graze on this amazing grass, producing rich, sweet milk.
+Although it can't be said Kerrygold is 100% non-GMO, these happy Kerrygold cows graze on this amazing grass, producing rich, sweet milk.
 The great flavor of the milk translates into a golden yellow butter that's some of the best real butter around.

 Just like grass-fed beef is known for being more nutrient-rich than grain-fed beef, you'll find the same distinction in grass-fed dairy.
 In addition to its richer flavor, grass-fed butter has more Omega-3 fatty acids than the competition and their conjugated lineoleic acids (CLA) are known for reducing inflammation.

 3. The cows are free range and untreated.